Hyphaed/vmware-vmmon-vmnet-linux-6.17.x/docs/TROUBLESHOOTING.md

 ### Issue: Top Bar Doesn't Hide on First VM Boot (Wayland)

+**Note:** With optimized modules, top bar hiding works ~90% of the time on Wayland.
+This troubleshooting section addresses the remaining ~10% of cases where initialization timing causes issues.

 **Symptom:**
 First time powering on a VM, the top bar remains visible in fullscreen mode.
 Restarting the VM fixes it.
+This occurs occasionally even with optimized modules.

 **Cause:**
 Module initialization race condition - VMware may start before kernel modules fully initialize and register with the system.
+The optimizations reduce CPU overhead, which helps the compositor respond better, but timing issues can still occur on first boot.

 **Permanent Fix:**
 This fix is already included in v1.0.5+ installations via `/etc/modules-load.d/vmware.conf` and `/etc/modprobe.d/vmware.conf`.